marado/yarnsocial-app/README.md

 ## License

-Goryon is licensed under ther terms of the [MIT License](/LICENSE) and is a part of the the [Yarn.social](https://yarn.social) project.
+Yarn.social app is licensed under ther terms of the [MIT License](/LICENSE) and is a part of the the [Yarn.social](https://yarn.social) project.